 The following steps are to be taken to setup business in Abu Dhabi’s Free Zone

-- Determine the legal business structure based on the type of activity to be performed.
+- Firstly, if you are the business owner, then you will be required to determine the legal business structure based on the type of activity to be performed.

-- Open a bank account for the company in a local bank
+- You will be required to open a bank account for the company in a local bank.
+All the business transaction are observable in that bank account.

-To know more steps about how to get yourself registered and getting trade licenses visit https://www.government.ae/en
+A similar process is used in Dubai.
+To know more steps about how to get yourself registered and getting trade licenses to visit https://www.government.ae/en

 Visa Licensing in Abu Dhabi